SuperOfficeDocs/superoffice-docs/docs/api/webapi/rest/index.md

 * `/api/v1/Sale`
 * ...

-The entities all have similar structures
+The entities all have similar structures.

-`/api/v1/Contact` Returns an ODATA feed of contact records.
-You can select fields, order, filter the result using ODATA operations.
+`/api/v1/Contact` returns an ODATA feed of contact records.
+You can select fields and order and filter the result using ODATA operations.

+### Filter

 `/api/v1/Contact?$select=name,category&$filter=registeredDate before '2009-1-1'`

 This returns the contact ID, name, and category for contacts created before 2009.

+### Default

 `/api/v1/Contact/default` returns a new blank entity.

+### Retrieve object

 `/api/v1/Contact/123` returns the Contact with ID 123.
 This object can be PUT or DELETE - subject to the usual sentry restrictions.
-If your role does not allow you to update, then the web API won't give you more access.
+If your role does not allow you to update, then the WebAPI won't give you more access.

+### Simple

 `/api/v1/Contact/123/Simple` returns a simplified version of the entity.
 This cannot be updated or deleted, but it can be easier to work with - it does not have deeply nested structures, and does not support things like user-defined fields.

+### User-defined fields

 Most of the entities have user-defined fields, and expose information about the layout at `/api/v1/Contact/UdefLayout`.

 The actual user-defined field values are returned in the entity's `UserDefinedFields` property.

+### Lists of entities

 Many have related lists of other entities as well:

 * `/api/v1/Contact/123/Projects`|
 * `/api/v1/Contact/123/Sales`|